 If you ever built something in your life, you know that planning is the most important part of any construction project.
-Building a shelter in the wild is no different than any other homestead project and you shouldn’t rush headlong into the building phase.
+Building a shelter in the wild is no different than any other homestead project.
+You shouldn’t rush headlong into the building phase without proper planning.
 Before you chose a site for your shelter and start cutting down trees you should make sure you have the following covered.

-I’ve seen many articles and videos about how to make a shelter in the wild and they all fail to tackle an important aspect, the planning phase.
+I’ve seen many articles and videos about how to make a shelter in the wild.
+They all fail to tackle an important aspect, the planning phase.
 To avoid wasting your time and energy, and possibly build a dangerous short-term home, it is better to construct the shelter in your mind first.
-Covering the topics from this article will give you a good start and you will be able to check and re-check your plan as you work.
+Covering the topics from this article will give you a good start.
+You will be able to check and re-check your plan as you work.
 Even though your plan may need to evolve due to various emerging factors and based on the available materials, at least you won’t be caught off-guard.

 You should never start building a temporary or long-term shelter unless you have the answers for the questions listed below.
 Planning a shelter in the wild may require time and energy, but you can’t succeed without wits.

 What are you sheltering from and for how long?

 This is the first question you should be asking when you plan a shelter in the wild.
 Maybe you need a simple shelter to protect you from the scorching sun or from the wind.
 On the other hand, if you need to shelter from rain and snow, you will need something a little more complex.
 Something that will require more time and energy to build it properly.
 If you have to deal with an emergency situation, your first aim should be to build something that can shelter you through the night.
 If the weather conditions are harsh, you may need to incorporate a warming fire.
 IT should also have enough room to move around and cook inside.
 Even if you build something temporarily and you will need to use that shelter for longer than predicted, you can still built extension to it once you have the time.

 A must read: How to Make a Tarp Shelter – 15 Designs